Long Beach Island Guide: 6 Beach Towns and 6 Different Experiences

-Located off New Jersey’s east coast, Long Beach Island (LBI) is a barrier island surrounded by two bodies of water: Barnegat Bay and the Atlantic Ocean.
+Located off New Jersey’s east coast, Long Beach Island (LBI) is a barrier island surrounded by two bodies of water: Barnegat Bay and Atlantic Ocean.
 Situated on the island, vacationers find six beach communities that offer their own flair and attractions.
-Water recreation, amusement parks, quite secluded beaches – the area has it all.
+Water recreation, amusement parks, secluded beaches – the area has it all.
 Not sure where to start?
-Check out this quick Long Beach Island guide to all the towns.
+Check out this quick Long Beach Island guide to all six towns.

 Long Beach Island Guide for Central Jersey Shore Visitors

 Barnegat Light sits on the northern tip of Long Beach Island and measures 1 square mile.
 This quaint town offers wide beaches suited for water recreation such as fishing, parasailing, boat tours and paragliding.

 In addition, visitors see Barnegat Lighthouse State Park, the area’s main attraction.
 Tour the historic lighthouse and interpretive center, or venture out to see wildlife.
 Ideal for a quick hike, maritime forest trail measures 1/5-mile and winds through a scenic environment.
 Make a day of it and bring a picnic lunch to share with family and friends.

 Then learn about the town’s history and fishing industry at historic Viking Village.
 This shopping district houses small boutiques selling antiques, fashion, local art and fresh foods.
 Spend time searching for home decor, or prepare for an at-home dinner at Frank’s Produce and Cassidy’s Fish Market.
 Viking Village also hosts family-friendly events starting in early summer through late fall.